Fantom-Factory/fantomWindowsInstaller/readme.md

 This is a Windows installer for the [Fantom Programming Language](http://fantom.org/).

-It installs Fantom on 32 bit and 64 bit systems, for normal users and admin users.
+It installs both 32 bit and 64 bit versions of Fantom, for normal users and admin users.

 ![Installer Screenshot](https://bitbucket.org/repo/bdR87g/images/2143016538-screenshot.png)